Community Building Spaces

 - Senior centers that are open and inviting to all ages

-- Parks, playgrounds, unsupervised athletic facilities and splash pads (limited to $25,000)
+- Parks, playgrounds, community youth-athletic facilities, splash pads and pools (limited to $25,000)

 - Land acquisition

 - Purchase of buildings

 - Fixtures, furnishings and equipment